danellisprojects/danellisprojects.github.io/_portfolio/portfolio-994.md

 Middle East and Asia/Pacific Traffic: Other markets like the Middle East and Asia/Pacific also saw millions of passengers, indicating Heathrow’s role as a global hub for travellers from diverse regions.

 These insights can help understand the dynamics of international air travel and Heathrow’s strategic position in the global aviation market.
-For a more detailed analysis, one could delve into the monthly and annual traffic statistics provided by Heathrow2.
+For a more detailed analysis, one could delve into the monthly and annual traffic statistics provided by Heathrow.
 This data could be used to identify seasonal trends, the impact of global events on air travel, and the performance of different airlines and routes.